 - Click on the first tab (1) Montage at the top of the Workbench Window to switch the view to display lateral and medial sides of both the left and the right hemisphere cortical surfaces.
 Here, we are looking at a Freesurfer sulc map on the midthickness surface of subject 100307.
-You can readily appreciate the differences in cortical folding between the hemispheres in this view. - Click a few places on the left hemisphere lateral surface (upper left) to see highlighted brainordinates in blue (if you changed the ID symbol color to blue in the Surface Layers section above).
-The Information box should popup, if not, click the Information box button to bring it back to the foreground. - In the right side of the Information box click the Contra ID button (short for 'Contralateral identification'). - Click again anywhere on the left hemisphere lateral surface.
-Now, a blue sphere will appear where you clicked and a green sphere will appear in the geographically corresponding location on the right hemisphere lateral surface (upper right). - Click on the right hemisphere medial surface (bottom right) and note a green sphere appears on the corresponding location on the left hemisphere medial surface. - Notice the checkboxes labeled "Left", "Lateral", "Medial" and "Right" at the top of the Montage Selection section of the Toolbar to toggle the surfaces on and off.
+You can readily appreciate the differences in cortical folding between the left and right hemispheres in this view. - Click a few places on the left hemisphere lateral surface (upper left) to see highlighted brainordinates in blue (if you changed the ID symbol color to blue in the Surface Layers section above). - Click the Symbols tab again and scroll down to check the Show Surface Contralateral checkbox (short for 'Contralateral identification'). - Click again anywhere on the left hemisphere lateral surface.
+Now, a blue sphere will appear where you clicked and a green sphere will appear in the 'geographically corresponding' location on the right hemisphere lateral surface (upper right).
+This is because the surfaces have been registered to HCP's 'fs_LR' space (Glasser et al., 2013). - Click on the right hemisphere medial surface (bottom right) and note a green sphere appears on the corresponding location on the left hemisphere medial surface. - Notice the checkboxes labeled "Left", "Lateral", "Medial" and "Right" in the Montage Selection section of the Toolbar.
+These are used to toggle the surfaces on and off.
 When you do this, the surfaces resize to fill the available viewing space.
-You may need to resize your Workbench Window or zoom out if you don't want the montage surfaces to overlap.

-- The checkboxes at the left side of Montage Selection allow you to toggle up to two selected surfaces on and off.
-Click the bottom checkbox to toggle on the group average midthickness surfaces. - Turn the surfaces and see that they all move together in a yoked fashion. - Click RID in the Information Window.
-Click the Close button.
+You may need to resize your Workbench Window or zoom out if you don't want the montage surfaces to overlap. - The checkboxes at the left side of Montage Selection allow you to toggle up to two selected surfaces on and off.
+Click the bottom checkbox to toggle on the group average midthickness surfaces. - Turn the surfaces and see that they all move together in a yoked fashion.